ristola/ShackMate/ShackMate-PowerOutlet/README.md

 #### WebSocket Client

 - Connects to other ShackMate devices
-- CI-V message forwarding
+- **CI-V message routing**: All CI-V responses are sent only via remote WebSocket clients (not web UI)
+- **Echo loop prevention**: Intelligent filtering of duplicate or self-originated messages
-- Automatic reconnection
+- Automatic reconnection with exponential backoff
 - Network topology discovery

 #### HTTP Server (Port 80)